aghorler/Windows-10-Hardening/README.md

-# Windows-GP-Privacy
+# Windows-10-Hardening

-A complete list of Windows 10 group policy settings that optimise privacy and security.
+A collective resource of settings modifications that make Windows 10 as private and as secure as possible.